operatorai/modelstore-docs/concepts/libraries.rst

 The :code:`pool` argument is required `if you are training a multi class model <https://catboost.ai/docs/concepts/python-reference_catboost_save_model.html>`_.

-The archive will also contain a :code:`model_attributes.json` file with all of the attributes of the model.
+The stored model will also contain a :code:`model_attributes.json` file with all of the attributes of the model.

 Keras
 -------